apie/telegram_members/README.md

 # telegram_members
-Fetch number of subscribers for a channel.
-If it has changed: save in db and print to stdout.
+Fetch number of subscribers for a channel and save in a db.
+Also included is a script to plot the number of members over time.